damianhakert/damianhakert.github.io/source/handbook/marketing/blog/community-writers/index.html.markdown

 ## Get Paid

-When your post gets published, send us an invoice.
-GitLab will pay you in American Dollars (USD) from a bank account in the USA, via wired transfer to your bank account.

-### Compensation

 - In-depth tutorials or opinion pieces of 750+ words: **USD 200.00**
 - Short tutorials of 500-750 words: **USD 100.00**
 - [Top-priority](#top-priority): **USD 200.00**

+When your post gets published, send us an invoice.
+GitLab will pay you in American Dollars (USD) from a bank account in the USA, via wired transfer to your bank account.

 <!-- identifiers -->